kucingselfie/kucingselfie.github.io/about.md

 ---
 layout: page
-title: About me
+title: About Kucingselfie
 permalink: /about/
 ---

-I will share knowledge and bugs to you guys :smile_cat:
+The place where I share all my problems.